genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 This application is best used if you have some low quality reads, but others are of high quality.
 You should be able to tell if this is the case from the shape of the Per sequence quality scores plot from FastQC.
-It may also be worth trying this app if the per base sequence quality is low.
+It may also be worth trying this application if the per base sequence quality is low.

 Trim Adaptors and Contaminants
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^